 Accessibility & prescription status

-In France, LNG EC is available over the counter from pharmacies, hospitals, schools, family planning clinics, and France-based Internet sites, which means that EC can be purchased without a prescription, the drug is on the shelves, and a woman can just take it to the check-out counter.
-UPA EC is available behind the counter from pharmacies, hospitals, and family planning clinics, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
+In France, LNG EC is available behind the counter from pharmacies, hospitals, schools, family planning clinics, and France-based Internet sites, which means that EC can be purchased without a prescription.
+UPA EC is available behind the counter from pharmacies, hospitals, and family planning clinics.
 Physicians, midwives, nurses, and pharmacists are authorized to provide or prescribe LNG EC and UPA EC.

 |Type of EC||Approximate Cost||Brand(s) Available|